Disorders of the thyroid gland

-Since thyroid hormones play an important role in stimulating osteoblastic and osteoclastic activity, their absence results in poor bone development.
+Since thyroid hormones play an important role in stimulating osteoblastic and osteoclastic activity, their absence results in poor bone development (e.g. development of the skull, long bones of the limbs).
 As a result, these infants are of short stature.
 Additionally, the development of the central nervous system is also hampered by low thyroid hormone levels.
 Therefore the children born with cretinism are suffering from significant intellectual disability.
 The degree of intellectual disability is also worsened if the mother also has hypothyroidism.
 In these circumstances, there aren’t enough maternal thyroid hormones to cross the placenta and facilitate adequate brain development.
 However, if the mother acquires a hypothyroid state after the fetal thyroid is developed (around the 20th week of gestation) then the severity of the congenital hypothyroidism would be significantly diminished.
 Other signs of cretinism include, but are not limited to:

 - Coarse facial features

 Identification of these features are important so that exogenous thyroxine therapy can be initiated.
 The goal of therapy is to restore thyroid hormone concentrations to normal ranges so that the adverse events which began in utero will not worsen.